-The name Hydroton is a substitute for all brands of expanded clay, even though it is trademarked; as it was perhaps the original name for this media.
+The name Hydroton is a generic term for all brands of expanded clay, even though it is trademarked; as it was perhaps the original name for this media.

 It is manufactured by using a mix of the best qualities pure clay and are baked in an open furnace using high grade clean fuels, guaranteeing absence of heavy metals or other contaminates.